agosztolai/MARBLE/examples/macaque_reaching/README.md

 - plot_vector_fields.ipynb: this notebook will plot the firing rate data as vector fields (Fig. 4d)
 - plot_MARBLE_representations.ipynb: this notebook will plot MARBLE representations (Fig. 4e)
-- kinematic_decoding.ipynb: this notebook will plot the kinematic decoding results (Fig. 4f,g)
+- kinematic_decoding.ipynb: this notebook will plot the kinematic decoding results (Fig. 4f,g, S12)
+- sensitivity_analysis.ipynb: this notebook will plot the sensitivity analysis results (Fig. S13, S14)

 2. If you want to rerun from spiking neuron data